maxcr/node-vibrant/README.md

-# Fork of upstream with ALL PR merged except CORS fix.
+# Fork of upstream with ALL PR merged.

 ## Updated Dist/Build to reflect changes in codebase.
 Simple as `npm install` && `import Vibrant from @maxcr/node-vibrant`